presented by Tina Marrelli & Kim Corral

 Today's home care clinicians must have an understanding of the trends, regulations, and other external factors that impact care provided and the documentation surrounding care.
 Home care is a global term, and home care services can range from solely personal care services (non-medical) to very skilled levels of care with licensed nurses providing care to medically fragile adults and children.
 Because of this, there are many models and methods of delivering home care.
 For purposes of this course, we will be focusing primarily on the provision of “visits” as the primary model of home care vs. hourly care.
 Medicare is the largest payer of home health services, and visits are the usual unit of care delivery.
 Medicare sets the standards for home care, regardless of the payer.
 It is for this reason that an overview of documentation requirements is the first course.
 The differences in documentation requirements for home care versus other settings (e.g., OASIS) will de discussed, and the purposes of documentation, supporting medical necessity, and coverage criteria will also be addressed.
 This course is designed to provide tangible tools for both clinicians and leadership/management to apply as they improve their processes and practices related to effective documentation in home care.

-Kim is a registered nurse, with a master's degree in Education, with over 30 years of home health experience.
-She is an experienced leader in home health care having held both clinical and operational positions at regional and national levels for large corporate home health organizations.
+Kim is a registered nurse with a master's degree in Education and over 30 years of home health experience.
+She is an experienced leader in home health care, having held both clinical and operational positions at regional and national levels for large corporate home health organizations.
 She brings a passion for providing the clinical voice of quality, while increasing efficiencies.
 She has extensive experience speaking for state home care associations, national home care organizations, and local home care organizations on regulatory compliance, successful strategies for clinical/operational success, OASIS data collection and strategies, quality outcome improvement, developing successful QAPI programs, documentation standards, and operational processes to support OASIS and ICD-10 accuracy.

 This chapter sets the stage for why home care and its documentation and related requirements are different from those of other settings.
 The external framework is Medicare and the Medicare Conditions of Participation (CoPs) related to documentation standards, compliance with state regulations, agency policy, accreditation, and other relevant regulatory and practice manuals.
 Other external drivers that impact care and documentation are also addressed.